Noise Levels in South West, Hartford, CT | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Northern South West sounds about 72% louder than Southern South West to the human ear, a 7.8 dBA gap.
+To the human ear, noise in central South West sounds about 13% louder than in southeastern South West, a 1.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?